gauravdave083/React-19/README.md

       // Here, we return only the error. return error;
     }

-    // handle success
     return null;
   },
   null,
 );

 useActionState accepts a function (the “Action”), and returns a wrapped Action to call.
 This works because Actions compose.
 When the wrapped Action is called, useActionState will return the last result of the Action as data, and the pending state of the Action as pending.

 Note
 React.useActionState was previously called ReactDOM.useFormState in the Canary releases, but we’ve renamed it and deprecated useFormState.

-See #28491 for more info.

 For more information, see the docs for useActionState.